Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

  * Access Point Mode: If access point mode is enabled, you can configure the RED Brick to be an :ref:`access point in the settings tab <red_brick_brick_settings_ap>`.

-If you chage the services and save the changes, the RED Brick will reboot and the new configuration will be available after the reboot.
+If you change the services and save the changes, the RED Brick will reboot and the new configuration will be available after the reboot.

 .. _red_brick_brickv_program: